 What made him ask the question, we shall never know.
 It was bedtime, and as he lay stretched and luxuriating in the comfort of his bed asked: "Dad, if they blew up the world with atomic bombs, would it make a big noise?"
 What was that?
 A big noise?
-The first thought that occurred was that there would be no one left in this world to determine if it were a "big" noise, or just an ordinary noise.
-But we said: "Yep, it sure would."
-Then he shouted as loudly as be could: "Bang!"
-"Gosh," he said, "I bet an atomic bomb would make a noise louder than I can yell.
-How many bombs would it take to blow up the world?
-Two?
-Three?"
-A moment later he was asleep, deep in the untroubled sicep of a 5-year-old kindergardener exhausted by a day of glorious new discoveries, of learning, of play, of frustration and triumphs.
-Later we heard a newscast and Later we heard a newscast and came away depressed.
-Nothing but alarums on the air-defiant words, charges and countercharges, forebodings.
+The first thought that occurred was that there would be no one left in this world to A moment later he was asleep, deep in the untroubled sleep of a 5-year-old kindergardener exhausted by a day of glorious new discoveries, of learning, of play, of frustration and triumphs.
+Later we heard a newscast and came away depressed.
+Nothing but alarums on the air-defiant words, charges and counterchargwords, charges and countercharges, forebodings.
 The voice of the brave new world that trumpeted such hope on VE-day and VJ-day is a feeble piping now.
-The calls for understanding and common sense are strained, almost hysterical in their urgency. standing and common sense are strained, almost hysterical in their urgency.
+The calls for understanding and common sense are strained, almost hysterical in their ungeney. urgency.
 There is a need now as never before for world statesmanship.
 But no man has come forth with a magic formula.
-Even the great warrior who rallied Britain in her darkest hour and who carried her to triumph had only a plan whose essence was that of the discredited old scheme of power politics.
+Even the great warrior who rallied Britain in her darkest hour and who car-ried her to triumph had only a plan whose essence was that of the discredited old scheme of power politics.

 In short, his solution was that of pitting one combination of nations against another, each threatening the other with destruction and forcing the maintenance of a precarious peace.
 Perhaps there is no magic formula.
+Perhaps the answer to

+peace is to be found in the hearts of Dads whose little sons ask:

+"If they blew up the world with

+atomic bombs, would it make a

+big noise?"

+Nisei Maturity

-Perhaps the answer to peace is to be found in the hearts of Dads whose little sons ask: "If they blew up the world with atomic bombs, would it make a big noise?"
-Nisei Maturity If any further proof were required, the JACL convention in Denver showed beyond doubt that the Nisei as a group has reached maturity.
+If any further proof were required, the JACL convention in Denver showed beyond doubt that the Nisei as a group has reached maturity.

 Maturity is more than just a matter of balding foreheads and expanding waistlines.
 Maturity is more than a matter of home ownership, comfortable business connections, an ability to enjoy cigars and afford rich foods.

-More and more Nisei suffer A few California towns still display "No Japs Wanted" signs.
-A West Coast informant reports that in one town the "Japs" has been crossed out on a prominent sign and someone has chalked in its place the word "Okies."
-Yank Legion Tank Legion The A. V. C. News, published by the American Veterans' Committee chapter in Spokane, Wash, publishes a letter regarding a new World War II vet organization called the Yank Legion.
-The letter says an AVC member asked what the Yank Legion proposed to do about Nisei and Negro vets.
-"That came up in Portland, the national readquarters" the Negro vets.
+More and more Nisei suffer ment.